cloudflare/cloudflare-docs/products/rules/src/content/transform/troubleshooting.md

 After configuring a URL Rewrite Rule or an HTTP Request Header Modification Rule, you may get runtime errors related to the rule configuration.

-For more information on these errors, see [Troubleshooting Cloudflare 1XXX errors](https://support.cloudflare.com/hc/articles/360029779472).
+For more information on these errors, refer to [Troubleshooting Cloudflare 1XXX errors](https://support.cloudflare.com/hc/articles/360029779472).